Happ2y/reunderstanding-ML/Readme.txt

     - Batch gradient descent : All the dataset values are fed at once
     - Mini Batch gradient descent : Data Scientist decides what number of dataset values are to be fed at one go
     - Stochastic gradient descent : 1 dataset value is fed at once (episodic)

+K Means :
+Within K nearest neighbours, class with maximum occurence will be the class of the observation
+     Overfitting : When k value is too large, irrevelent neighbours are being considered Underfitting : When k value is too small, outcome class gets bounded with some limited observations K = sqrt(n), n = size(dataset)

+     Pros: Simpler approach

+     Cons:
+        Complexity in finding k value for highest accuracy Computational complexity in finding distance for classification